qiime2/dev-docs/source/glossary.rst

    Result
      A generic term for either a :term:`Visualization` or an :term:`Artifact`.

+   Provenance
+     Data describing how an analysis was performed, captured automatically whenever users perform a QIIME 2 :term:`Action`.
+     Provenance information describes the host system, the computing environment, Actions performed, parameters passed, primary sources cited, and more.

    Semantic Type
      A :term:`type` that is used to classify :term:`artifacts<Artifact>` and how they can be used.
 These types may be extended by